 - All FAA rules and regulation must be strictly followed.

-- We recommend that an instrument flight plan be filled on all client legs regardless of weather conditions.
+- We recommend that an instrument flight plan be filed on all client legs regardless of weather conditions.
 This allows for increased flight following by the FAA.

 - No flight should be made into reported severe turbulence.